 To do this, develop a link-building strategy to focus on each of your pages.
 Here are a few ideas:

 A popular tactic is to sponsor local events or participate in charities.
-This can help you build links to your pages from event websites and local news outlets.
+This can help you build local links to your pages from the likes of colleges, event websites, and local news outlets.

 Content marketing and SEO go hand-in-hand: the more pages of content you have, the more opportunities for link building.